Published in

 Marie Denise Villers

-Reading through the humanities section, I feel that throughout history, there have been many artists who have portrayed several subjects, religious characters, emotions and stories through their paintings.
-Whether it be the cruelty of Gentileschi’s Judith, Holiness of Christ through Calling of Saint Matthew by Caravaggio, or the innocence of Madonnas, we saw several artworks with a splash of emotions, each representing the personality and backstory of the artist’s life.
+Reading through the humanities section, I feel that throughout history, there have been many artists who have portrayed several subjects, religious characters, emotions, and stories through their paintings.
+Whether it be the cruelty of Gentileschi’s Judith, Holiness of Christ through Calling of Saint Matthew by Caravaggio, or the innocence of Sistine Madonna, we saw several artworks with a splash of emotions, each representing the personality and backstory of the artist’s life.
 There are, however, a few paintings that became famous, but their artists’ lives remain unknown.
-For instance, the Young Woman, called Charlotte du Val d’Ognes, is one such painting having a long controversy over its ownership.
+For instance, the Young Woman, called Charlotte du Val d’Ognes, is one such painting that has a long controversy over its ownership.
 For decades, the right artist was unknown.
-However, it was only after research and documentation, which proved the attribution absolutely definite.
+However, it was only after research and documentation, which proved the attribution definite.
 Today, we are here to celebrate the life of the artist who made such a fabulous painting, Marie Denise Villers.

 Life of the Artist.

-Born in Paris, Villers belonged to an artistic family with two of her sisters as an accomplished artist.
-She studied under Anne-Louis Girodet de Roussy-Trioson, Francois Gerard and Jacques- Louis David.
-There is very little known about her early life and career, but we know that Villers exhibited at the Salon in 1799, which says that she was unquestionably a good artist.
-Marie married an architecture student, Michel-Jean-Maximilien Villers in 1794, who supported her to create art.
+Born in Paris, Villers belonged to an artistic family with two of her sisters as accomplished artists.
+She studied under Anne-Louis Girodet de Roussy-Trioson, Francois Gerard, and Jacques-Louis David.
+There is little to no information about her early life and career, but we know that Villers exhibited at the Salon in 1799, which says that she was unquestionably an excellent artist.
+Marie married an architecture student, Michel-Jean-Maximilien Villers in 1794, who supported her in creating art.
 Despite a few clues about her painting’s provenance, her life, death, and career remained a mystery.

 NameMarie-Denise Villers